 , clean it, go to the vet regularly, learn and further inform yourself on how to properly care for it, etc. Slowly, but surely you’d get into the whole thing and embrace your new role.
 Suddenly, you’d find yourself watching videos on how to train your dog properly.
 You’d be reading books and articles on how to cook the most nutritious food for your dog.
 And, you’d scroll through specialized blogs like Totally Goldens

 until 3:00 AM to get more and more information on how to be a better dog owner overall.
+Check out what breed would suit your lifestyle on DoggieDesigner.

 And without even realizing, those dark moments that you previously had would be long gone.
 Having this kind of responsibility and embracing a new role can be a huge turning point in anyone’s life.